ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 ![Topology](images/On-Prem-1.svg){: caption="Figure 1.
 Architecture diagram" caption-side="bottom"}

-This diagram is also applicable for On-premises VMware VM to IBM Cloud VPC bare metal migration with RMM.
+This diagram is also applicable for On-premises VMware VM to {{site.data.keyword.vpc_short}} bare metal migration with RMM.
 {: note}

 ## Before you begin